IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The reserved fields MUST be zero.

-The upper 4 bits of the Payload Length and Types field contain the number of bytes of payload.
+The upper 4 bits of the Payload Length and Types field contain the number of octets of payload.
 This value MUST be between 1 and 8 for a LIN frame.

 The next 2 bits of that field contain the message type, the value of